compcogneuro/web/content/emotion.md

 ![Maslow's hierarchy of needs, progressing from most essential to those that gain salience once the lower-level needs are satisfied.](media/fig_maslow_hierarchy_needs.png)

 What about more basic feelings, like _hunger_, _thirst_, etc? [[@^Maslow43]] developed a hierarchical schema to organize human needs, with the most basic ones providing the foundation, and higher-level ones only entertained once the basic needs are satisfied ([[#figure_maslow]]).

+The evolutionarily most ancient functions of the hypothalamus can be categorized into the _five Fs_: feeding, foraging, fleeing, fighting, and fornication, which comprise the most important survival-relevant behaviors managed by the brain, and have direct hormonal correlates.
+In this framing, most people spend the majority of waking time in the foraging mode (with information replacing nutrients), which is where goal-driven behavior is most relevant.

 {id="figure_needs" style="height:40em"}
 ![Emotional states as providing guidance toward satisfying needs, with a lack of need satisfaction generally driving negative emotional states, while need satisfaction drives positive ones.
 The list of needs is ordered  with the most essential needs at the bottom, as in Maslow's hierarchy.
 We don't usually think of things like hunger and thirst as emotions, but according to this system, they play the same overall role, and share many neural substrates in common.
 Resources refers to any kind of material thing needed to survive in the current physical environment (money, territory, nesting material, tools, building materials, etc).
 The social factors include S = self perspective and O = other perspective.
 Most of these needs apply across all species of mammals and other vertibrates to variable extents.
 The social needs are particularly important for shaping flexible, open-ended human cognition.](media/fig_emotion_needs.png)